 - Get a charitable deduction in the year you make the contribution to the account

-- Send money (called a “grant”) from the DAF to your favorite charities whenever you choose –right away, or years down the road.
+- Send money (called a “grant”) from the DAF to your favorite charities whenever you choose.
+It can be right away, or years down the road.

-- Tax advantage: You get a charitable deduction in the year you contribute to the DAF, but you can choose to actually donate the money to charity in future years.
-Therefore, many people choose to “lump”, “clump”, “stack”, “bunch” or “pre-fund” several years’ worth of giving into one year to maximize deductions, or to lower taxes in a year when income is irregularly high.
+- Tax advantage: You get a charitable deduction in the year you contribute to the DAF.
+And you can choose to actually donate the money to charity in future years.
+Therefore, many people choose to “lump,” “clump,” “stack,” “bunch,” or “pre-fund” several years’ worth of giving into one year to maximize deductions.
+Or to lower taxes in a year when income is irregularly high.

-- Bottom line: If you are charitably inclined but don’t itemize, consider using a DAF to lump several years’ worth of contributions in one year so you can itemize in that year, then take the standard deduction in future years.
+- Bottom line: If you are charitably inclined but don’t itemize, consider using a DAF to lump several years’ worth of contributions into one year.
+You can then itemize in that year, and take the standard deduction in future years.

 Charitable Giving Strategy 4: Beneficiary Designations

 There are plenty of ways to minimize taxes during life by structuring your giving in specific ways.
-In addition to that, you can consider how to minimize taxes of those who are inherited your money after you die.
+In addition to that, you can consider how to minimize taxes to those who inherit your money after you die.

 - Under current law, giving appreciated assets in a nonretirement account to heirs upon death will let them avoid having to pay taxes on any growth that has occurred.
 This is called getting a “step-up” in basis.